Thulium Fiber Laser - meet the game changer in laser technology.

 There is a notable reduction in retropulsion when compared with the Ho:YAG laser.
 In addition, the smaller fiber enables increased irrigation through the minute working channel within the instrument.
 This leads to improved visibility that can provide greater safety of the procedure.

 Last but not least: super pulse creation

 The thulium fiber in TFL allows for pulse prolongation up to 12 ms. Pulses are regular.
 As a consequence, the power produced by the laser has a constant peak, called the super pulse creation.
-This effect of pulsation is stable over time allowing for confidence in the laser output.
+This effect of pulsation is stable over time allowing for confidence in the laser energy output.
 On the contrary, the pulses produced by Ho:YAG laser are not equal, as they are produced by flashlights.
 TFL are produced by electronically driven LEDs opening the possibility of pulse modulation, changing the behavior of the effect of the energy.